aptos-foundation/AIPs/aips/aip-79.md

 **DKG loses liveness**.
 In case of implementation bugs/bad configurations, DKG may never finish, so the epoch change won't finish and buffered on-chain config updates won't be applied.
 Note that the chain is still live in this case, but the validators cannot advance to new epochs.

 *Mitigation*: Validators can force epoch change and disable randomness feature.
-The Aptos Labs need to deploy hotfix for full mitigation after debugging.
+A hotfix needs to be deployed for full mitigation after debugging.

 **Randomness generation loses liveness**.
 If this happens, the blockchain will halt as every block needs randomness to proceed for execution.

 *Mitigation*: Validators can disable randomness feature using local configuration overwrite and restart all validators to pause the randomness generation to bring the chain back alive as a temporary mitigation.
-The Aptos Labs need to deploy hotfix for full mitigation after debugging.
+A hotfix needs to be deployed for full mitigation after debugging.

 ### Other Risks: